chadparker/GameOfLife/README.md

 # Game of Life

-*Conway's Game of Life* for CS build week, iOS, SwiftUI
+A delightful iOS version of *Conway's Game of Life*

+[a couple screenshots]

+I made this app during Computer Science build week at Lambda School.
+Our instruction was primarily in UIKit, but I decided to develop this app in SwiftUI to get more experience with it.

 ## Plan